General Information

 three people standing at a stone shelter overlooking the surrounding valleyIn contrast, on the hills above are limestone glades and savannas, which are remnants of the area's earlier, presettlement appearance.
 These open forests and sparse grasslands are scattered throughout the park's uplands and along most of the trails.
 The trees are often quite small, even though they may be more than 200 years old.
 Many of the flowering species found on these glades, such as Fremont's leather flower, the delicate blue-violet nemastylis and a rare primrose, are found in few other parks.

 Another notable natural feature of the park are the towering dolomite bluffs overlooking the Big River, a popular floating and canoeing waterway.
 Below the bluffs, anglers enjoy catching bass, catfish, bluegill and carp.
-Swimmers and sunbathers have a choice between a natural gravel bar in the river or an ADA accessible swimming pool that includes a waterslide.
+Swimmers and sunbathers have a choice between a natural gravel bar in the river or an ADA accessible swimming pool (temporarily closed) that includes a waterslide.
 Two scenic overlooks provide majestic views of the Big River and surrounding area.
 The first is a gazebo.
 The second overlook is accessible only by foot along the 1,000 Steps Trail.
 Year-round, naturalist staff lead a variety of programs to explain the significance of the park features.

 Other campers can make use of both basic and electric campsites at the campground, which includes a dumping station and two modern restrooms/showerhouses.
 One- and two-bedroom, air-conditioned cabins with fully equipped kitchens are available for rent.
 A special-use camping area is also available for organized groups.